unsw-cse-comp3900-9900-23T3/capstone-project-9900m11b5gusts/workDiary/Wendi Gao.md

 I recorded a demonstration video about our current progress for client.
 Fixed some bugs.

 Week 6
 User's posts can now be edited and deleted.
 More information (image, location) in user profile can be modified.
 Made a 'Select Category' button.
-User can select the category of the item when posting new items.
+Users can select the category of the item when posting new items.

+Week 7
+I completed the collectibles searching function and result browsing function on the front end.
+Also I made the name chip that shows the user's contact info.

+Week 8
+I added pagination to the search result.